rafaover/maTIPv2/README.md

 - [x] Split Tips among friends.
 - [x] Create lists and access the total spent on a specific event or trip.
 - [x] Share the total split with the group.
+- [ ] Implement Glance widget
+- [ ] Option to create Crownfunding projects for your life goals

 ## TOOLS: